JasonLam1218/ascii_converter/README.md

     python3 -m src.main /path/to/your/image.jpg -w 200
     ```

+### Web Interface Usage

+To use the web interface, ensure your virtual environment is activated and then run the `app.py` Flask application:

+1.  **Activate your virtual environment** (if not already active):
+    ```bash
+    source venv/bin/activate
+    ```

+2.  **Run the Flask application**:
+    ```bash
+    python app.py
+    ```
+    You should see output indicating that the Flask development server is running, usually on `http://127.0.0.1:5000` or `http://localhost:5000`.

+3.  **Access the web interface**:
+    Open your web browser and navigate to the address provided in the terminal (e.g., `http://127.0.0.1:5000`).
+You will be able to upload an image and see the ASCII art directly in your browser.

 ## Project Structure

 *   `src/main.py`: The command-line interface (CLI) entry point for the application.